Flexible Test Automation Suite software that grows with you

 From simple recoding based automation to highly complex corporate environments: baangt is the solution

 One Platform, Many Superpowers

-With baangt you have one open source solution for all your test stages and needs.
+With baangt you have one flexible open source test automation suite software solution for all your test stages and needs.
 You’ll use one tool-set, one database per stage and one reporting to see at any given moment, how your stages and applications are doing, and if it’s safe to release the current state of one stage to the next.

 Our platform is optimized to be super easy to start, and flexible when your demand grows.